 - confirming completion

-- documenting photos/invoices for the file
+- saving photos and invoices for the file

-- rent received vs. owed
+- rent received vs. rent owed

 - repairs and who paid